A uniqueness theorem for twisted groupoid C*-algebras: Preliminaries

-We now show that the continuous local sections of \cref{def: twist}\labelcref{cond: cts local section} can always be chosen to be defined on bisections of $\GG$, and to map units of $\GG$ to the corresponding units of $\EE$.
+We now show that the continuous local sections of \cref{def: twist}\labelcref{cond: cts local section} can always be chosen to be defined on bisections of $\GG$, and to map units of $\GG$ to units of $\EE$.

 \begin{lemma} Every twist $(\EE,i,q)$ over a Hausdorff \'etale groupoid $\GG$ has a local trivialisation $(B_\alpha, P_\alpha, \phi_{P_\alpha})_{\alpha \in \GG}$ such that for all $\alpha \in \GG$, $B_\alpha$ is a bisection and $P_\alpha(B_\alpha \cap \GGo) \subseteq \EEo$. \end{lemma}